bebraw/Placidity/README.md

 Note that output coloring depends on [colorama](http://pypi.python.org/pypi/colorama)!
 It works without it, though.

+If you are on mac, you might want to install readline package as this enables tab completion for commands.

 ## License

 Placidity is available under MIT license.
 See LICENSE for more details.